 - Be sure to step back from the hype to conduct a careful assessment of your organisation’s needs.
 Is a CDP truly the right solution for your use case, and if so, which CDPs include all the capabilities you need?

 - Consider if you have the resources and experience to implement the solution.
 Do you have the right skill sets?
 Or will you utilise third-party technology and services?
 Keep in mind that many organisations struggle to realise the value of a CDP.

 - Review your existing marketing technology.
 Does this support and align with your choice of CDP?
 How will they be integrated?

 - Make sure you have a data strategy and support in place for optimal use and implementation of your CDP.
 If you are unclear on whether you have this in place, then reach out to service providers such as Acxiom, who can provide specific work packages to support your decission making process.

 - Consider measurement.
 Many CDPs are not designed to support omnichannel analytics and closed-loop measurement use cases.
 Consider if you have – or require – a solution to achieve this and whether the declared capabilities of a particular CDP can address your requirements.

-6 / Unifying Customer Data
+6 / Acxiom’s Unified Data Layer Framework

 Acxiom’s unified data layer (UDL) framework provides a foundation for your omnichannel marketing and advertising ecosystem.
 It aligns data from digital and offline channels, resolves identity across known and anonymous consumers, addresses prospects and customers in a single solution, and provides a privacy-compliant data and identity management foundation that can be leveraged independently or in combination with CDPs.

 Fundamentally, this solution framework provides a holistic and flexible approach to achieving the promise of a CDP solution, as dictated by the needs of the brand.

 Acxiom’s UDL framework provides several distinctions from many CDP options, enabling: